jejacobs23/osteo/README.md

 gatk CalculateContamination -I $INPUT_FILE -matched $NORMAL -O $OUTPUT_DIR/tumor_calculatecontamination.table
 ```
 **Step 26) Filter Mutect mutation calls:** The GATK tool, FilterMutectCalls, is used in order to determine whether a call is a confident somatic call.
 This is based on the workflow described here: https://software.broadinstitute.org/gatk/documentation/article?id=24057

-They include the "--tumor-segmentation segments.table" argument in their example.
-However, no explanation is given for this.
-Thus, I have not included it in my analysis.
 ```
 ALIGNMENT_RUN=<Sample ID>
 REF=<path to directory containing the hg38 genome files downloaded in Step 1>"/Homo_sapiens_assembly38.fasta"